11ty/11ty-website/docs/copy.md

 {% addedin "0.5.4" %}

 Given that global copy of all content in the directory may be a security risk, we do not copy anything that doesn’t match the file extensions listed in `templateFormats`.
-However, we do provide a command line flag to bypass this behavior: `--passthroughall`.
+Note that we do provide a command line flag to bypass this behavior: `--passthroughall`.
 Intentionally, there is no configuration option to do this.

 <div class="elv-callout elv-callout-warn"><strong>Warning:</strong> This may be a security risk—this is intended only for demos and other non-production use.</div>